b3z/homebrew-small/README.md

 # A place for projects that are too small for the offical homebrew-cask repo.

+Why?
+Because some of my projects are to small for homebrew.
+Still I want to install them with the brew command.
+That's why.
+If you want you can use this tap too.

 ## How do I install these formulae?
 `brew install b3z/small/<formula>`